General Dynamics (GD). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-GD earned two Stars in this section for 1.) and 2.) above.
+GD earned three Stars in this section for 1.), 2.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-The company has paid a cash dividend to shareholders every year since 1979 and has increased its dividend payments for 23 consecutive years.
+GD earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
+The company has paid a cash dividend to shareholders every year since 1979 and has increased its dividend payments for 25 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA (20-year Treasury bond).
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description: